samirkumardas/jmuxer/README.md

 Available options are:

 *node* - String ID of a video tag / Reference of the HTMLVideoElement.
-Required field.
+Required field for browsers.

 *mode* - Available values are: both, video and audio.
 Default is both